 Raise funds online

-Share your fundraising page with family and friends, and collect donations online.
+Share your Heart Hero's fundraising page with family and friends to collect donations

-Celebrate your school’s success on your Jump Off Day.
+Celebrate your Heart Hero's success at your school's Jump Off Day

 Is your school already involved?